 Plenty of Commander players are happy to add Vraska, Relic Seeker to their decks.
 She passes the Doubling Season test; she gets twelve loyalty counters upon entering with that Enchantment in play.
 The targeted removal is very useful, especially as it hits more than just creatures.
 The token creation is somewhat less important in EDH, but card advantage in any form is good.
 The ultimate is good in any format, too.

 For Vraska, Relic Seeker to stand out in Standard, it seemed she’d have to carve out a niche in some type of mid-range deck.
-The power level of this Vraska planeswalker is obvious, though.
+The power level of this Vraska planeswalker from Ixalan is obvious, though.
 Right away, she found more than a few mid-range homes.
-Early on, Reid Duke tried out the Ixalan Vraska planeswalker in G/B Energy and G/B Midrange decklists.
+Early on in the Ixalan Standard format, Reid Duke tried out the Ixalan Vraska planeswalker in G/B Energy and G/B Midrange decklists.

 How do you feel about Vraska, Relic Seeker?
 Did you foresee her strong competitive impact?
 Do you think her competitive pedigree will one day extend to Modern, as well?

 Buy Vraska, Relic Seeker: Amazon | TCGPlayer